-0.1 FP/Q at ROC130, 0.5 FP/Q at ROC649, and 1.0 FP/Q at ROC1298.
+Table IV shows the fold recognition ROC65, ROC130, ROC649, and ROC1298 numbers (see the ROC Numbers section) for two-track HMMs, single-track HMMs, and PSI-BLAST.
+These were computed by estimating the area under the corresponding ROC curves with a trapezoidal method.
+The thresholds correspond to 0.05 FP/Q (false positives per query) at ROC65, 0.1 FP/Q at ROC130, 0.5 FP/Q at ROC649, and 1.0 FP/Q at ROC1298.
 The addition of backbone geometry information in the SAM-T2K HMMs clearly improves fold recognition performance, but choice of alphabet for the secondary track does not make much of a difference.
-Although the two-track STRIDE-EHL HMM has the best ROC numbers, the advantage is very small.
+Although the two-track STRIDE-EHL HMM has the best ROC numbers, the advantage is small.
 This is consistent with the similarity of backbone geometry alphabets.
-However, these alphabets are not equally useful for alignment quality.
-The alphabets associated with the best alignments have the highest compositional entropy and conservation (see Table 2 and Table 5).
+How-